NessMayker/NessMayker.github.io/_posts/2023-07-01-IntroToNLP.md

 One thing I have noticed in my very recent explorations into modeling, is that it isn't always clear or intuitive how to adjust a model to improve performance.
 When my team participated in the CAFA5 kaggle competition last month, we were unable to ever improve on the baseline model and we weren't exactly sure why the model was outperforming all the others that seemed to have a lot more going for them.

-I hope that with continued study, I will learn more about model improvement and I hope to develop more intuition about the process.
+I hope that with continued study, I will learn more about model improvement and develop more intuition about the process.